 Contact your local Portraits Inc. representative or email Portraits Inc. directly for information about commissioning your own Liz Lindstrom charcoal portrait.

 During Liz Lindstrom's seventeenth year, her parents visited Florence, Italy.
 Her mother and father, portrait artist Bart Lindstrom brought home a print of a beautiful woman, drawn with warm and cool colors on paper textured by age.
 From this beautiful print and with the encouragement of her father to find a look all her own, Lindstrom began a six year journey to perfect the mix media portrait.
 The result of miles of paper and dozens of faces is a style that is pure, timeless, and powerful.
 Without a full color pallet, Lindstrom finds her subject in tone and line - making a portrait that captures modern simplicity.
 Lindstrom strives for each drawing to be as ageless as that Florentine drawing she fell in love with as a young woman.
 By choosing to commission a Charcoal & Conte' with Watercolor Wash you are investing in a piece of art that will become a treasured heirloom.

-Size & Pricing for Charcoal & Conte with Watercolor Wash
+Size, Approx., & Pricing Charcoal & Conte with Watercolor Wash

 A portrait created with Conte' Pastel offers the softest version of Liz Lindstrom's work.
 The subtle blush color is both classic and strikingly modern.
 Many clients choose Conte' for its quiet feel while appreciating the strong color impact it makes in any room.

 A Conte' drawing is traditionally created using Conte' crayon, but Lindstrom uses a pastel pencil in the same traditional color.
 Using a pastel makes a soft portrait that conveys any age with dignified calm.